Mario Party Advance’s Comedy Routines in Japanese

 I’m going to assume the answer in both cases is “V”.
 If this is the case, then the answer is much more obvious in the localized version.
 The “.com” answer is pretty funny though.

-If you enjoyed this post and know any other fans of Mario Party, I hope you'll tell them about it.
-There's all kinds of stuff on this site that fans probably would enjoy!
+If you liked what I've covered here and know any fellow Mario Party fans, I hope you'll tell them about it.
+Word of mouth is what keeps this site running!

 14 Comments